danny-englander/rare-zebra/README.md

 # Rare Zebra (prototype)

+I was recently diagnosed with two rare diseases, Myasthenia gravis and Rippling muscle disease.
+I'm also experiencing as of yet unexplained neuropathy in my feet, toes, glutes, fingers, and hands as well as extreme pain.
+Diabetes, metabolic, and vitamin deficiencies have all been ruled out as well as a negative CASPR2 test and a negative Sjögren's test.
+Upcoming is a chest CT with contrast and a second EMG.
+I am also hoping for a lip biopsy and a skin punch biopsy but of course one step at a time.
+I was inspired to build rarezebra.org with Claude AI and Claude Code, often from my phone without typing a word, using Wispr Flow AI for dictation connected to Claude Desktop and my local development environment.

 [![CI](https://github.com/danny-englander/rare-zebra/actions/workflows/ci.yml/badge.svg)](https://github.com/danny-englander/rare-zebra/actions/workflows/ci.yml)

 A fast, static search tool for rare diseases — Astro + Tailwind 4 + daisyUI +